Urns with Multiple Drawings and Graph-Based Interaction: Convergence Results

-Using arguments similar to those in Lemma 2.2 of \cite{MR1918746} for the case of an undirected graph, we get the following. \begin{lemma} Suppose $\GG$ is a connected undirected graph.
+\begin{lemma} Suppose $\GG$ is a connected undirected graph.
 The matrix $I+\A \D^{-1}$ has the following properties. \begin{enumerate} \item All eigenvalues of $I+\A \D^{-1}$ are real and non-negative. \item $Rank(I+\A \D^{-1})$ equals $N$, if the graph $\GG$ is non-bipartite, and $N-1$ if $\GG$ is bipartite. \item Assume that the matrix $I+\A \D^{-1}$ is diagonalizable.
 If the graph $\GG$ is bipartite, then the algebraic multiplicity of the eigenvalue $0$ is one. \end{enumerate} \end{lemma}

 \begin{proof} For the graph $\GG$, define the set $\EE^\prime$ as the set of edges in $\GG$ such that for any $(x, y) \in \mathcal{E}$, both $(x,y)$ and $(y,x)$ are in $\EE^\prime$. \begin{enumerate} \item For any $x \in \mathbb{R}$, $det(xI- \A \D^{-1})=det(\D^{1/2}(xI-\D^{-1/2} \A \D^{-1/2}) \D^{-1/2})$.
 So, the eigenvalues of $\A \D^{-1}$ are the same as those of $\D^{-1/2}\A \D^{-1/2}$, which is symmetric.
-Therefore, the eigenvalues of $AD^{-1}$ and hence, those of $I+\A \D^{-1}$ are real.
+Therefore, the eigenvalues of $\A{\D}^{-1}$ and hence, those of $I+\A \D^{-1}$ are real.
 Since $\A \D^{-1}$ is column stochastic, the eigenvalues of $I+\A \D^{-1}$ are non-negative.

 \item For $x \in \mathbb{R}^N$,

 Now, $ x^{T}(\D+\A)x =0$ implies that $x_i =-x_j$ whenever $(i,j)\in \EE^\prime$.
 Let $V=\{i \in [N] : x_i>0\}, W=\{i \in [N] : x_i<0\}$ and $L= \{i \in [N] : x_i=0\}$.
 For a connected graph, $L$ is either empty or whole of $[N]$.